Panlichen/ChatHPC-ChatHPCforKokkos-SC25/example_evaluation_output/code_llama_base_results.md

 ### Input Format

-A single line containing the integer n.
+The input consists of a single line containing the integer n.

 ### Output Format

-A single line containing the answer to the question.
+The output consists of a single line containing the answer to the question.

 ### Sample Input